-No subsurface ground-disturbing equipment or stump-removal equipment will be used by construction forces except on access roads or at the actual structure, pole, or tower sites, where only footing locations and controlled runoff diversions shall be created that disturb the soil.
+No subsurface ground-disturbing equipment or stump-removal equipment will be used by construction forces except on access roads or at the actual site, structure, pole, or tower sites, where only footing locations and controlled runoff diversions shall be created that disturb the soil.
 All other areas of ground cover or in-place stumps and roots shall remain in place.
 (Note: Tracked vehicles disturb surface layer of the ground due to size and function.)
-Some disking of the right-of-way may occur for proper seedbed preparation.

-Unless ponding previously occurred (i.e., existing low-lying areas), water should not be allowed to pond on the structure sites except around foundation holes; the water must be directed away from the site in as dispersed a manner as possible.
+Some disking of the right-of-way, access, and site(s) may occur for proper seedbed preparation.
+Unless ponding previously occurred (i.e., existing low-lying areas), water should not be allowed to pond on the site or around structures except around foundation holes; the water must be directed away from the site in as dispersed a manner as possible.
 At tower or structure sites, some means of upslope interruption of potential overland flow and diversion around the footings should be provided as the first step in construction-site preparation.
 If leveling is necessary, it must be implemented by means that provide for continuous gentle, controlled, overland flow or percolation.
 A good grass cover, straw, gravel, or other protection of the surface must be maintained.
-Steps taken to prevent increases in the moisture content of the in-situ soils will be beneficial both during construction and over the service life of any structure.
+Steps taken to prevent increases in the moisture content of the in-situ soils will be beneficial both during construction and over the service life of any anchor, foundation, or its structure.